 NOTE 2.
-REVISION OF PREVIOUSLY ISSUED FINANCIAL STATEMENTS
+RESTATEMENT OF PREVIOUSLY ISSUED FINANCIAL STATEMENTS

-In connection with the preparation of the Company's financial statements as of September 30, 2021, the Company concluded it should revise its financial statements to classify all Public Shares in temporary equity.
-In accordance with the SEC and its staff's guidance on redeemable equity instruments, ASC 480, paragraph 10-S99, redemption provisions not solely within the control of the Company require ordinary shares subject to redemption to be classified outside of permanent equity.
-The Company previously determined the ordinary shares subject to possible redemption to be equal to the redemption value of \$10.00 per ordinary share while also taking into consideration a redemption cannot result in net tangible assets being less than \$5,000,001.
+In connection with the preparation of the Company's financial statements as of September 30, 2021, the Company concluded it should restate its financial statements to classify all Public Shares in temporary equity.
+In accordance with ASC 480, paragraph 10-S99, redemption provisions not solely within the control of the Company require ordinary shares subject to redemption to be classified outside of permanent equity.
+The Company previously determined the ordinary shares subject to possible redemption to be equal to the redemption value of \$10.10 per ordinary share while also taking into consideration a redemption cannot result in net tangible assets being less than \$5,000,001.
 Previously, the Company did not consider redeemable shares classified as temporary equity as part of net tangible assets.
 Effective with these financial statements, the Company revised this interpretation to include temporary equity in net tangible assets.
 Accordingly, effective with this filing, the Company presents all redeemable ordinary shares as temporary equity and recognizes accretion from the initial book value to redemption value at the time of its Initial Public Offering and in accordance with ASC 480.

 As a result, management has noted a reclassification adjustment related to temporary equity and permanent equity.
 This resulted in an adjustment to the initial carrying value of the ordinary shares subject to possible redemption with the offset recorded to additional paid-in capital (to the extent available), accumulated deficit and ordinary shares.
-The Company will present this revision in a prospective manner in all future filings.
-Under this approach, the previously issued Initial Public Offering Balance Sheet and Form 10-Q's will not be amended, but historical amounts presented in the current and future filings will be recast to be consistent with the current presentation, and an explanatory footnote will be provided.

-In connection with the change in presentation for the ordinary shares subject to redemption, the Company also revised its income (loss) per common share calculation to allocate net income (loss) to ordinary shares.
+In connection with the change in presentation for the ordinary shares subject to redemption, the Company also revised its income (loss) per ordinary share calculation to allocate net income (loss) to ordinary shares.
 This presentation contemplates a Business Combination as the most likely outcome, in which case, ordinary shares share pro rata in the income (loss) of the Company.